 Treating periodontal disease can improve your overall health while reducing your risk for certain systemic conditions.
 This connection makes periodontal therapy an investment in both your oral health and your general wellbeing.

-We work closely with your physician and other healthcare providers to ensure your periodontal treatment supports your overall health goals.
+We work closely with your physician and other healthcare providers to ensure your periodontal treatment supports your overall health goals, so contact us to discuss your specific needs.
 This collaborative approach is particularly important for patients with diabetes, heart disease, or other conditions that may be affected by periodontal health.